ChaseElander/ENGL460-Project/Scenes.md

 ## 1 Hallway

-You head out of the bedroom into the hallway, but no one is there anymore.
-You look right then look left and you realize that you don't remember what side you cam from.
+You head out into the hallway, but no one is there anymore.
+You look right then look left and you realize that you don't know which way leads where.
 What do you do?

 Go [[left -> 1 Piano Lounge]].
 Go [[right -> 1 Master Bedroom]].